TuikkaTommi/portfolio/PHP/lemmikkirekisteri/README.md

 ## Session based login

 The app implements a session-based login-system.
 When a user enters their credentials, the data is sent to [user_functions/create_session.php](https://github.com/TuikkaTommi/portfolio/blob/main/PHP/lemmikkirekisteri/user_functions/create_session.php) file, that handles creating a session.
 The file checks for the user in the db, and if it exists, checks that the credentials are correct.
-With successful login, the credentials are saved in the $_SESSION variable.
+With successful login, the credentials are saved in the $_SESSION variable and the user is redirected to the list-view.
 If the login fails, a notification is displayed for the user.

 The saved session-details are then used to determine the login-status across the application and different content is showed/available depending on the status.

+## Adding/updating a pet

+Adding a new pet to the registry is done using the [views/pet_form.php](https://github.com/TuikkaTommi/portfolio/blob/main/PHP/lemmikkirekisteri/views/pet_form.php) form.
+Only admins are able to access this form.
+The form posts the entered data to [pet_functions/addpet.php] file, that sanitizes the inputs with strip_tags()-method and checks if all required data was received.
+If all is successful, addpet()-function from [db_functions.php](https://github.com/TuikkaTommi/portfolio/blob/main/PHP/lemmikkirekisteri/db_functions.php) is used to insert the pet into the db.

+Updating an existing pet is done through the same form, but the existing pet is fetched from the db by its id and the fields are pre-filled.
+When updating, the data is posted to the [pet_functions/editpet.php](https://github.com/TuikkaTommi/portfolio/blob/main/PHP/lemmikkirekisteri/pet_functions/editpet.php) file, that updates a pet in the db with the editPet()-function.